 - Between 2008 and 2017, a homicide by gun occurred every 6 hours in California.

 The United States has reported a gun-buying boom in the last month caused by coronavirus fears.
 Apparently consumers are not just hoarding toilet paper, they have been stocking up on ammo and guns to create a sense of security during these difficult and uncertain times.
-The COVID-19 global pandemic is unprecedented in modern times, which is making a lot of people uneasy; anxiety levels have spiked along with the sales of firearms.

 America And Their Guns